- What are cookies and why do we use them?

 These are only stored on your device (which may mean a desktop computer, laptop, tablet or mobile phone) during a single visit to the site (called a ‘browser session’).
 They don’t do anything unless you’re actively browsing, and they’re deleted as soon as you close your browser.
 Their most important benefit is that they let you move from page to page without having to repeatedly log into the site.

-These remain on your device until they’re set to expire, or you choose to delete them from your browser cache.
+These remain on your device until they’re set to expire or you choose to delete them from your browser cache.
 They’re activated each time you visit the website that created them.
-They let us remember you when you return, help analyse your behavior while you’re on the site, and let us identify any problems.
-All the information is collected anonymously.
+They let us remember you when you return, help analyse your behaviour while you’re on the site, and let us identify any problems.

-Ancestry works with some other companies for both advertising services and on-site functionality.
-These suppliers include Doubleclick DART, Test & Target, VIDEO and Tagman.
-They may also set cookies on our behalf.
+Ancestry uses third party cookies placed on our site by other companies for both advertising services and on-site functionality.
+These suppliers include Doubleclick for publishers, Adobe Target, TruEffect, Tealium and other partners.

 Sharing with other social networks

-If you use buttons to share online content with your friends via social networks like Twitter and Facebook, these companies may set a cookie on your computer memory.
+If you use buttons to share online content with your friends via social networks like Twitter and Facebook, these companies may set a cookie on your computer.
 Find out more about these here:

-Site functionality These help the site to remember details like what’s in your shopping basket or how far you are through an order.
+Site functionality: These cookies do things like ensure that your password works and you stay logged in when you move between pages on the site and help the site to remember details like what’s in your shopping basket or how far you are through an order.
 They also keep you secure while you’re logged in and help to ensure the site looks consistent during your visit.

-Site performance These collect information about how you use our site, such as which pages you visit and if you experience any errors.
-They don’t collect anything that could identify you and we only use them to improve how our site works, understand what interests our users and measure how effective our content is.
+Site performance: These cookies collect information about how you use our site, such as which pages you visit and if you experience any errors.
+They don’t collect anything that could identify you and we only use them to improve how our site works, understand what interests our users, and measure how effective our content is.
 Our performance cookies include:

-· Web analytics; provide anonymous statistics on how our site is used
+- Web analytics to provide information on how our site is used

-· Error management; help us improve the site by measuring any errors that occur
+- Error management to help us improve the site by measuring any errors that occur

-· Site preferences; remember details such as how you’ve set up your home page, or the home person in your family tree
+- Site preferences to remember details such as how you’ve set up your home page, or the home person in your family tree

-Targeting ‘Targeting’ cookies (or advertising cookies) collect information about browsing habits.
+Targeting: ‘Targeting’ cookies (or advertising cookies) collect information about browsing habits.
 We use them to make sure our advertising and suggestions are relevant to you and your interests (you’ll also hear this referred to as online behavioural advertising).
-We work with third parties who do this for us, although as you know, we rarely place adverts around our site.
-You can opt out of addthis.com cookies.
+We work with third parties who do this for us and we sometimes also place ads around our sites.
+You can opt out of some targeting cookies – see “How can I opt out of interest-based advertising?” below for more information.

 We suggest you accept all cookies from our site, to get all the benefits we’ve outlined above.
 However, it is possible to manage your cookies using your web browser.
 Unless you’ve adjusted your browser settings, our system will issue cookies as soon as you visit our site.
 Remember, if you change your browser settings to block all cookies (including Essential ones) you may not be able to access some or all parts of our site.